soarnsoar/GEM_QC/README.md

 (3) Make a new connection to the transfer site.

-->To trasfer rawoutputs without asking passwords.
+->To trasfer raw outputs without asking passwords.

 > screen -S connection_to_transfer
 ssh USERNAME@<Transfer site>